ThomasLB92/DockerPMNtp/README.md

-TP1_docker
+# TP1_docker

-Create a simple blog with Wordpress or Use an existing Wordpress Project Create a development environment for the project
+Create a simple blog with Wordpress or Use an existing Wordpress Project.
+Create a development environment for the project.

 Obligations